Nantawat6510545543/KU-ACTIVE/Installation.md

 ```
 cd KU-ACTIVE
 ```

+3. Update Configuration in the  [sample.env](sample.env) File:

+- If you intend to use Google OAuth, please ensure to update the following variables in your `sample.env` file:

+  - `GOOGLE_OAUTH_CLIENT_ID`: Replace this with your own Google OAuth Client ID.
+  - `GOOGLE_OAUTH_SECRET_KEY`: Replace this with your own Google OAuth Secret Key.

+  You can acquire your Google OAuth credentials by following the instructions provided in the [Google OAuth Key + Secret guide](https://support.google.com/cloud/answer/6158849).

+- If you intend to use an online database, make sure to update the following variable in your `sample.env` file:

+  - `DATABASE_URL`: Replace this with your own database credentials.
+Obtain your Neon database URL by following the instructions in the [Connect with psql guide](https://neon.tech/docs/connect/query-with-psql-editor).

-3. Execute the setup script based on your operating system:
+5. Execute the setup script based on your operating system:

    for **Mac/Linux**, use this command:
     ```